nantaidsl95/whisperpyannote/README.md

 The script relies on FFmpeg to:
 - extract audio from video files
 - convert audio to mono 16 kHz WAV

+> Audio/video inputs are automatically converted when needed.

 ### Install FFmpeg